arawson/20_games_challenge/README.md

 I'm not super-interested in this so it's just going to be a testing ground for the time being.

 # X Series
-## X 01 Risk of SHMUP
+## X 01 Risk of Tanks
-Combine a vertical scrolling shoot 'em up with Risk of Rain.
+Combine an above-viewed tanks game with Risk of Rain's proc chain mechanic.

 # Y Series
 ## Y 01 Inheritance Tester